Jordan’s King Abdullah II presses Blinken to push for a ceasefire in Gaza

 Hamza, son of Al Jazeera’s Wael Dahdouh, killed in Israeli attack in Gaza

 At least 22,835 people have been killed – including 9,600 children – in Israel’s assault on Gaza since October 7, according to Palestinian officials.
-At least 1,139 people were killed in Hamas’s October 7 attack on Israel, according to Israeli authorities, and at least 200 people remain in captivity.
+At least 1,139 people were killed in Hamas’s October 7 attack on Israel, according to Israeli authorities.

 The king reiterated “the important role of the United States in bringing pressure for an immediate ceasefire in Gaza, protection of civilians, and guaranteeing delivery” of medical and humanitarian aid, the royal palace said.